 Another relapse with Dio: Heaven & Hell

-Between 2007 and 2010 the “Mob Rules” line up regrouped.
-Because of legal problems between the band and Ozzy Osbourne, the use of the name Black Sabbath was not permited.
-Because of this, Tony Iommi, Dio, Geezer Butler and Vinnie Appice recorded under the monicker Heaven & Hell.
+Between 2007 and 2010 the “Mob Rules” lineup regrouped.
+Because of legal problems with Ozzy Osbourne about the use of the name Black Sabbath, the band had to perform using another moniker.
+Tony Iommi, Dio, Geezer Butler, and Vinnie Appice recorded as the band named Heaven & Hell.
 The resulting album was The Devil you Know, released in 2009.

-On May 16th 2010 Ronnie James Dio passed away and the Heaven & Hell was ended.
+On May 16th, 2010 Ronnie James Dio passed away and Heaven & Hell ceased to exist.

 Final era back with Ozzy Osbourne

 In 2013 Black Sabbath would reunite with Ozzy Osbourne to release their final album before retirement.
-The record was called 13 and it featured three original members (Tony Iommi, Geezer Butler and Ozzy Osbourne), with Bill Ward not participating.
+The record was called 13 and it featured three original band members Tony Iommi, Geezer Butler, and Ozzy Osbourne, with Bill Ward not participating.
 Drums were performed by Rage Against the Machine’s Brad Wilk as a session musician.

-The EP The End, which consists on outtakes of 13 alongside some live tracks, was released.
+The last release of the band was the EP titled The End, which consists of outtakes of the album 13 alongside some live tracks.